sjg20/fwupd/plugins/vbe/README.md

 update for all other boards.

 The compatible string of the firmware update indicates the VBE method that is being used.
+It must have 'fwupd' as the manufacturer and the model must start with 'vbe-'.

 Other properties within the node are determined by that method, but some are common to all:

 * compatible - indicates the VBE method to use, in the form `fwupd,<method>`.
 * cur-version - indicates the version that is currently installed, if this is